Acid Reflux(Heartburn)

 Pepcid® (Famotidine)

-An H2 blocker that reduces acid production and begins working in about 30–60 minutes, lasting up to 12 hours.
-Useful for mild to moderate heartburn or as preventive relief before eating foods known to trigger symptoms.
+An H2 blocker that reduces stomach acid production, typically beginning to work within 30–60 minutes and lasting up to 12 hours.
+It is useful for mild to moderate heartburn and can also be taken preventively before eating foods known to trigger symptoms.

 Tagamet HB® (Cimetidine)